Tarantula hawk

 A tarantula hawk is a spider wasp (Pompilidae) that preys on tarantulas.
 Tarantula hawks belong to any of the many species in the genera Pepsis and Hemipepsis.
-They are one of the largest parasitoid wasps, using their sting to paralyze their prey before dragging it to a brood nest as living food; a single egg is laid on the prey, hatching to a larva which eats the still-living host.
+They are some of the largest parasitoid wasps, using their sting to paralyze their prey before dragging it into a brood nest as living food; a single egg is laid on the prey, hatching to a larva, which then eats the still-living host.
 They are found on all continents other than Antarctica.

 Description

-Common species are up to 6.5 cm long, making them among the largest of wasps, and have blue-black bodies and bright, rust-colored wings (other species have black wings with blue highlights).
-The vivid coloration found on their bodies, and especially wings, is an aposematism, advertising to potential predators the wasps' ability to deliver a powerful sting.
+These wasps grow up to 6.5 cm long, making them among the largest of wasps, and have blue-black bodies and bright, rust-colored wings (other species have black wings with blue highlights).
+The vivid coloration found on their bodies, and especially wings, is aposematic, advertising to potential predators the wasps' ability to deliver a powerful sting.
 Their long legs have hooked claws for grappling with their victims.
 The stinger of a female Pepsis grossa can be up to 12 mm long, and the powerful sting is considered one of the most painful insect stings in the world.

 Behavior

-The female tarantula hawk wasp stings a tarantula between the legs, paralyzes it, then drags the prey to a specially prepared burrow, where a single egg is laid on the spider's abdomen, and the burrow entrance is covered.
-Sex of the larvae is determined by fertilization; fertilized eggs produce females, while unfertilized eggs produce males.
+The female tarantula hawk wasp stings a tarantula between the legs, paralyzing it, and then drags the prey to a specially prepared burrow, where a single egg is laid on the spider's abdomen, and the burrow entrance is covered.
+Sex of offspring is determined by fertilization; fertilized eggs produce females, while unfertilized eggs produce males.
 When the wasp larva hatches, it creates a small hole in the spider's abdomen, then enters and feeds voraciously, avoiding vital organs for as long as possible to keep the spider alive.
 After several weeks, the larva pupates.
 Finally, the wasp becomes an adult and emerges from the spider's abdomen to continue the life cycle.

 Adult tarantula hawks are nectarivorous.
-The consumption of fermented fruit sometimes intoxicates them to the point that flight becomes difficult.
 While the wasps tend to be most active in the daytime in summer, they tend to avoid high temperatures.
 The male tarantula hawk does not hunt.
 Both males and females feed on the flowers of milkweeds, western soapberry trees, or mesquite trees.
 Male tarantula hawks have been observed practicing a behavior called hill-topping, in which they sit atop tall plants and watch for passing females ready to reproduce.
 The males can become resident defenders of the favorable reproduction spots for hours into the afternoon.
 Females are not very aggressive, in that they are hesitant to sting, but the sting is extraordinarily painful.